vdinovi/Starfox64/writeup.md

 ### 11/20 2:49pm
 * Tried to get phong working with textures (material/texture info loaded from mtl files).
 The best I could do was get some strange coloration -- not sure why :(.
 Gave up on it for now and reverted to using just textures with no lighting.
 * Frustrated with ^^^, skipping for now.
 Next thing is to structure the existing code and implement some basic collision detection with the ground.

+### 11/20 10:44pm
+* Factored out arwing into its own class.
+Surprisingly went without a hitch.